 Breakfast, lunch or dinner, one of my favorite items at the Turquoise Room is the Late for the Train Coffee, an organic Turquoise Room blend.
 It’s a mellow, rich coffee with a delicate roasted flavor.
-Since our first visit to the Turquoise Room nearly seven years ago, it’s the coffee we’ve had at home.
+Since our first visit to the Turquoise Room in 1997, it’s the only coffee we’ve had at home.

 Fred Harvey would undoubtedly be very proud of the La Posada Hotel and the Turquoise Room, its fine, fine-dining restaurant.

 The Turqouise Room

 Web SiteLATEST VISIT: 22 June 2014